wp-plugins/microblog-poster/readme.txt

     and click 'Add New Application'.

     2. Fill in the required informations.
-    For the field 'live status', select live.
+    For the field 'Live Status', select Live.
-    Please, leave everything else by default.
+    Leave everything else by default.
     Click on the button 'Add Application'.

-    3. Copy the 'API Key' and 'Secret Key', click 'Done'.
+    3. Copy the 'API KEY' and 'Secret KEY', click 'Done'.

-    4. Configure your Linkedin account in the Social Accounts Section.
+    4. Configure your linkedin account in the Social Accounts Section.

-    5. Follow the link provided by MicroblogPoster and authorize your App posting on your behalf.
+    5. Follow the link provided by MicroblogPoster and Authorize your App posting on your behalf.